Our Adult Formation/Education ministry:

 Don’t let the title fool you.
 The book “seeks to help readers understand the tasks of the two halves of life and to show them that those who have fallen, failed, or ‘gone down’ are the only ones who understand ‘up’.
 Most of us tend to think of the second half of life as largely about getting old, dealing with health issues, and letting go of life, but the whole thesis of this book is exactly the opposite.
 What looks like falling down can largely be experienced as ‘falling upward.’
 In fact, it is not a loss but somehow actually a gain…. – a fresh way of thinking about spirituality that grows throughout life.”

-There will be two opportunities to come together and discuss this book, both outdoors:
+There will be two opportunities to come together and discuss this book, both now relocated off-campus:

 To sign up and order your book, use the online registration form